2021 New York Festivals Radio Awards Announces Finalists

 The Radio Awards receives entries from radio stations, networks, and independent producers from over 30 countries around the globe.
 The mission of the competition is to honor the achievements of the men and women who make up the global audio storytelling community.

-To view the complete list of the New York Festivals Radio Awards Finalist Visit: 2021 Finalists.
+To view the complete list of the New York Festivals Radio Awards Finalists Visit: https://radio.newyorkfestivals.com/

 The 2021 NYF Radio Award winners will be announced on October 12th at the annual Storytellers gala taking place at NAB in Las Vegas.
 This year is the eleventh year of NYF’s strategic partnership with NAB Show, the ultimate marketplace for people passionate about media, entertainment, and technology.
 All winners and attendees will have access to the multi-day NAB event which is the world’s largest media entertainment marketplace taking place this October.